 print(a11y_result["report"])

-Visual debugging with AI can identify issues that automated testing tools miss, such as visual inconsistencies, poor color choices, and confusing layouts.
-This significantly speeds up the design review process.
+Visual debugging with AI catches issues that automated testing tools miss: visual inconsistencies, bad colour choices, confusing layouts.
+It speeds up design review noticeably.

-Gemini excels at processing large volumes of visual data thanks to its 2 million token context window:
+Gemini is good at processing large volumes of visual data, thanks to the 2 million token context window:

 import os